Shoulder and Elbow Fellowship

 |2011-2012||Doug Scott, MD||Orthopedic Associates of the Lowcountry, Hilton Head, South Carolina|

 |2010-2011||Lee Kaback, MD||Northeast Orthopaedics, Albany, NY|

-The goals and objectives of the Rhode Island Hospital Shoulder and Elbow Service are to educate the fellows in all areas of shoulder and elbow surgery.
+The goals and objectives of the Rhode Island Hospital Shoulder and Elbow Service are to educate the fellows in all areas of shoulder and elbow care.
 This will be achieved through didactic sessions, literature review, oral presentations, patient examination, and surgical treatment.
 In addition, access to cadavers and the arthroscopy laboratory will further enhance the fellows’ understanding and technical skills during their respective rotations.
 The fellow will also have the opportunity to perform clinical and basic science research through the Rhode Island Hospital Orthopaedic Foundation Research Laboratories.

 http://www.ases-assn.org/ and www.sfmatch.org